What Is Cystitis? Causes, Symptoms and Treatment for Women UK

 Bacterial UTI

-The most common cause — usually E. coli bacteria entering the urethra and multiplying in the bladder.
-Sexual intercourse, wiping technique, and certain contraceptive methods can increase risk.
+Most common cause — usually E. coli bacteria entering the urethra.
+Sexual intercourse, wiping technique, and certain contraceptive methods increase risk.

 Certain Medications